-This course will cover an understanding of the tools and techniques of operating a successful photograpy business and to organize, administer, and market photographic services and products as they pertain to the needs of a targeted audience.
+This course will cover an understanding of the tools and techniques of operating a successful photography business and to organize, administer, and market photographic services and products as they pertain to the needs of a targeted audience.
 No text.
-Pre-requisites: Acceptance in Professional Photography Program and BUS 102 Co-requisite: PHT 189
+Prerequisites: Acceptance in Professional Photography Program, BUS-102 and PHT-250